lrtsuser/LRTS/artifact/README.md

 ### Running evaluation experiments in the processed dataset

 `evaluation/` provides scripts to run evaluation experiments.
 To run experiments in the processed LRTS dataset, decompressed the downloaded dataset, move the `processed_test_result/` and `shadata/` to this folder; move the `dataset.csv` to `../metadata`.
+We can also collect more builds on top of existing projects in the processed LRTS dataset by simply using instructions above.

-Run `extract_filtered_test_result.py` to create create processed test results where failures of inspected flaky tests, frequently failing tests, and first failure of a test, are labeled.
+Run `extract_filtered_test_result.py` to create create processed test results where failures of inspected flaky tests, frequently failing tests, and first failure of a test, are labeled, which will be used in `evaluation/`.

 ### Producing plots and figures in the evaluation section